 I like that Triumph has divided the lineup, giving riders plenty of options to fit their riding style—and their wallets.
 As you might expect, I found the road-focused XRT’s Showa suspension lacked the feel of the XCA’s WPs.
 If I’d had more time to dial in the damping rates on the fork-top adjusters, I suspect that would’ve helped.

-The Moroccan pavement never afforded opportunity to test deep lean angles, but the WP suspension was unphased by the rough roads and provided ample feel in spite of the larger front wheel.
+The Moroccan pavement never afforded opportunity to test deep lean angles, but the WP suspension was unfazed by the rough roads and provided ample feel in spite of the larger front wheel.
 To my mind, the quality of the WP units makes up for potential front-end vagueness, and the increased off-road performance adds the utility that makes the Tiger truly versatile for riders undaunted by gravel and dirt.

 Both the XRT and XCA have Brembo front and Nissin rear brakes.
 Although strong, the front brakes felt slightly wooden, yet not so much that they decreased confidence or stopping performance.